 - Anime Hair: An early dialogue option has Alex admitting he gels it to be spiky.
 Once you befriend him, he remarks that he should give up his hair gel, since anyone who only likes him for his hair isn't worth being friends with.

-- Fictional Sport: His favorite sport is known in this world as "Gridball", but going by the football he usually fiddles with, we can probably guess it's something like American football, particularly since a common term for a football field is the "gridiron."
+- Fictional Sport: His favorite sport is known as "gridball".
+Going by the shape of the ball he usually fiddles with and the helmet in his bedroom, it's something like American football, particularly since a common term for a football field is the "gridiron."

 - Have I Mentioned I Am Heterosexual Today?: Mentions girls more than all of the other bachelors put together.
 He can still be romanced by a male farmer, just like all the rest of them, although he'll make clear to the farmer that he's never felt this way about another guy before.

 - Hidden Depths: His mother's death still affects him quite badly.
 Even before he has a heart-to-heart with you on the topic, you can find a book on coping with loss on his bookshelf.

 - Lovable Jock: Alex is a total sports nut and tends to get full of himself, but he's a pretty decent guy.

 - Men Don't Cry: Discussed.
 He's seen crying over his mother's music box during his eight-heart event, and asks the farmer not to tell anyone he was crying after the end of it.